 Can I eat fast food, junk food, fizzy drinks and processed food with all kinds of additives every day?
 Yes, I can.
 Can I look good on it?
 No definitely not!
 Is it doing me good?
 Absolutely not, sugar levels, salt, mood swings, internal issues, digestive issues the list goes on.
 The parallel applies.

 Would you feed milk to a lactose intolerant child?
 We would all say “Of course, not”.
-The brutal truth is that we are feeding our horses’ food that their digestive system has not evolved to digest.
+The brutal truth is that we are feeding our horses’ food that Strength training first strengthens the nervous system, study finds gel steroids bodybuilding without equipment: what advantages? – coach your body. their digestive system has not evolved to digest.

 Remember horses are strict herbivores – that means plants – not vegetables, fruits, by-products or another junk we have no other use for.
 Did you know that the quality of our horse feeds is below that of cattle?